krishna-garmnts/primary-script/README.md

 # primary-script
-This is made for Pulliparakunnu
+This is made for Pulliparakunnu/Kalletumkara